Uniting Communities Through Beer Since 1849What we're are all about

 Established Since 1849

 Our iconic brewery was first established in central Manchester by Joseph Holt in 1849, just as the city was booming its way through the Industrial Revolution.
-After a successful start at two smaller breweries, Joseph Holt, the son of a weaver, and his ever-supportive wife moved their fledging brewery to Empire Street in 1860, the very same spot where we stand and brew today.Where Our Story Begins
+After a successful start at two smaller brewery locations, Joseph Holt, the son of a weaver, and his ever-supportive wife, Catherine, moved their fledging brewery to Empire Street in 1860.
+This is the very same spot where we stand and brew today.Discover The Story Behind Joseph Holt